Skip to Content

 • Cash, debit, or cheque at the Township Office.

-Once you have received your permit and the work is underway, you will require our Building Inspector to visit your site and sign-off on your work at various points in the project.
-To book an inspection, complete the following steps:
+Once you have received your permit and the work is underway, you will require our Building Inspector to visit your site and sign off on your work at various points in the project.

 1. Login to the Cloudpermit site (ca.cloudpermit.com) and select "Go to Project" under the project requiring an inspection.